anna-engineering/puppeteer-api/.github/README.md

 > **Lightweight self‑hosted service that extracts the _final DOM_ (HTML or Markdown) from JavaScript‑heavy pages using **Puppeteer**.
 Ideal for indexing, SEO prerendering, or server‑side scraping.
 > Images, fonts, and CSS are skipped to lower latency and memory footprint.
+> An optional **Readability** mode keeps only the main article for even cleaner output.

 ---